Justin-Carey/spam_filter_demo/README.md

+# Naive Baysian Spam Filter

+Implemented in Python, this filter utilizes Naive Baysian Probability to determine if an email is 'ham'(legit) or 'spam'.
+The model is trained on both ham and spam emails, so it knows common words belonging to either.
+After training, new emails are classified as 'ham' or 'spam' based upon the words they contain.

-Simple spam filter demo.
-Created in an attempt to replicate the findings of "https://www.researchgate.net/publication/220482991_An_Evaluation_of_Naive_Bayesian_Anti-Spam_Filtering"
+This demo was created as a fun attempt to recreate the findings of "https://www.researchgate.net/publication/220482991_An_Evaluation_of_Naive_Bayesian_Anti-Spam_Filtering"